openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 .. note::

-   The
-   package_tar
-   class is broken and not supported.
+   The :ref:`package_tar <ref-classes-package_tar>` class is broken and not supported.
 It is recommended that you do not use this class.

 You can control the list of resulting package formats by using the :term:`PACKAGE_CLASSES` variable defined in your ``conf/local.conf``